 Delhi's air 'very poor' on Friday morning

-The air quality in Delhi was under 'very poor' category on Friday morning because of high humidity, officials said.
-The city received 8 mm rainfall till 8.30 am in past 24 hours and relative humidity was 94 per cent, a MeT department official said.
+The air quality in Delhi was under the 'very poor' category on Friday morning because of high humidity, officials said.
+The city received 0.8 mm rainfall till 8.30 am in the past 24 hours and relative humidity was 94 percent, a MeT department official said.

 The air quality index (AQI) of Delhi was 350 at 9 AM, according to Central Pollution Control Board (CPCB).
 An AQI between 201 and 300 is 'poor', 301-400 'very poor' and 401-500 'severe' while the AQI above 500 falls in the severe plus category.